Klipper3d/klipper/docs/Config_Reference.md

 #   The fan speed (expressed as a value from 0.0 to 1.0) that the fan
 #   will be set to when its associated heater is enabled.
 The default
 #   is 1.0
+#min_rpm: 0
+#   The minimum expected fan speed in RPM.
+Klipper shuts down if the
+#   fan is enabled but fan RPM reading from the tachometer is below
+#   this value.
+This parameter is optional but tachometer_pin must
+#   be specified for this parameter to be valid.
 ```

 ### [controller_fan]